 You can also use the free WPForms plugin to accept online payments and donations via Stripe directly on your website.

 We hope that this article answers your questions about WordPress licensing, the costs of running a WordPress site, and the business around WordPress.
-You may also want to see our guide on popular types of websites you can make in WordPress and our expert pick of the best small business website builders.
+You may also want to see some guides on how to make a WordPress website:

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.